burdiuz/js-type-checker-levels-storage/README.md

 storage.add('myNumProp', REPORT_ONCE, 'number');
 storage.add('myObjProp', REPORT_ONCE, Object);
 ```
-> For Type Checkers its instantiated automatically for each wrapped object, so no need to create instances manually.
+> For Primitive Type Checker its instantiated automatically for each wrapped object, so no need to create instances manually.

 To merge storages, `copyTo()` function is used, developer may use optional third argument to pass custom merge strategy.
 Its used for merging Sets of properties that have type information in each storage.
 Default merge strategy simply combines sets.
 ```javascript